 MArket Data & Insights

 Ongoing free reports and content including The European Cannabis Report™, The LATAM Cannabis Report™ and International Cannabis Weekly newsletter.

 Detailed research and analysis for both regulators and investors interested in the potential of the International market.

 Market entry and expansion strategy including regulatory relationships, licensing applications and cross border commerce.

-Prohibition Partners is delighted to announce the launch of The European Country Panel, an online community of thought leaders in the European cannabis industry.
-This panel brings together selected members of the industry, representing over 28 countries, to share information, discuss ideas and develop new opportunities.
-If you are interested in joining the European Country Panel, please contact our Community Manager, Olivia Rutter, at email@example.com.
+The European Country Panel is an online community of thought leaders in the European cannabis industry.
+The panel brings together selected members of the industry, representing over 28 countries, to share information, discuss ideas and develop new opportunities.
+If you are interested in joining the European Country Panel, please contact our Community Manager, Olivia Rutter, at firstname.lastname@example.org.